VenalityXT/Network-segmentation-via-schema-VLAN-Configuration/README.md

   Defines the subnet the pool will use.

 - **`default-router <ip>`**
-  Sets the gateway handed out to clients — must match router-on-a-stick subinterface.
+  Sets the gateway handed out to clients; must match router-on-a-stick subinterface.

 - **`dns-server <ip>`**
   Provides a DNS server address to DHCP clients.